 The OPR needs to process certain personal data in order to carry out tasks required in the course of the performance of our functions and to comply with certain legal obligations to which the OPR is subject.

-Examples of this include processing related to our role as an employer or in processing data in order to make payments or carry out audits; processing submissions from public consultations; processing contact details in the course of communicating with a wide range of the OPR’s stakeholders; processing data in the course of Oireachtas business; processing Freedom of Information (FOI) and Access to Information on the Environment (AIE) requests and general queries, requests for information or complaints from customers; processing connected to public procurement and contractual agreements with service providers, etc.
+Examples of this include processing related to our role as an employer or in processing data in order to make payments or carry out audits; processing submissions from public consultations; processing contact details in the course of communicating with a wide range of the OPR’s stakeholders; processing data in the course of Oireachtas business; processing Freedom of Information (FOI) and Access to Information on the Environment (AIE) requests and general queries, requests for information or complaints from customers; carrying out reviews of local authorities and An Bord Pleanála; processing connected to public procurement and contractual agreements with service providers, etc.